♫ Listening to: Boys by Charlie XCX ♫

 - ¼ cup nondairy milk

-- 1 cup chocolate (I like the Guittard semi-sweet chocolate chips)
+- 1 cup vegan chocolate chips (I like Guittard because it’s fair-trade)

 Vegan Chocolate Pudding Directions

-Melt the chocolate in a saucepan on low heat, stirring occasionally.
+Melt the vegan chocolate chips in a saucepan on low heat, stirring occasionally.

 Blend the tofu, nondairy milk, and sugar until it’s smooth and creamy.

-Add the melted chocolate to the blender, scrape the sides, and blend again until it’s smooth and creamy.
+Add the melted vegan chocolate chips to the blender, scrape the sides, and blend again until it’s smooth and creamy.

 Spoon the blended ingredients into the cookie cups.
 (Spoon any leftover pudding into small dishes.)